eecs-autograder/ag-website-vue/README.md

     - Use `snake_case` for variable, function, method, and file names.
     - Start non-public names with a single leading underscore.
     - Start Vue "data" members (declared as default-initialized member variables in Typescript component classes) with a leading "d_".
-        - Rejected alternatives:
-            - Leading underscore: Vue reserves names starting with a leading "_" for its implementation.
-            - $data.\<member_name\>: Accessing data members through $data loses type information.
-            - Trailing underscore: A single trailing underscore is to easy to miss visually.
+        - Note: If a data member is publically accessible and modifiable, you do not need to use this naming convention.
-        - These members should only be accessed by the component itself and the test cases for that specific component.
+        - These members that start with "d_" should only be accessed by the component itself and the test cases for that specific component.
 If possible, add a property getter and make the data member private.
         ```
         @Component
         class MyComponent {